What Is Gain In Audio?

 When adjusting gain, you aim to find the right balance between too much noise and not enough volume for the best results.

-We hope you found this information on audio gain helpful.
+I hope you found this information on audio gain helpful.

 Mark V.